 All brand new cast iron and carbon steel woks have a layer of chemical or oils to prevent them from rusting before they are purchased.

-I recommend scrubbing the wok at least 2 – 3 times to get rid of any factory chemical or oil residue as you would not want any of that in your food!
+I recommend scrubbing the wok at least two to three times to get rid of any factory chemical or oil residue as you would not want any of that in your food!

 Don't be alarmed - this is totally normal!
 The more you use it, the darker the wok will become.